 • THE INCREDIBLE SHRINKING WOMAN •

-I know what my adoptive mother looked like for most of the 1970s from hundreds of photographs in their albums.
+I know what my adoptive mother looked like for most of the 1970s from the hundreds of photographs in their albums.
 As I mentioned above, there were no photographs of her pregnant because she supposedly didn’t want to be photographed appearing “fat.”
 Yet in photographs taken in the days following my placement with them, her body appears suspiciously normal.
 I can’t believe I never noticed this detail prior to my 2017 discovery!
 She was obviously wearing regular clothing, neatly styled hair, and her regular assortment of rings & jewelry.
 When you’re a first-time mom with a newborn and recovering from delivery, you will be exhausted and have other priorities.
 Most notably, women’s bodies do not shrink back to their pre-pregnancy size in five days–sometimes they never do.
 Due to the process of breast engorgement following birth, most women would not be able to wear a slim, non-stretchy button-down shirt like my adoptive mother is wearing in photographs from when I was about one week old.
 It’s all so obvious now!
 Take a look at your newborn photos, if you have any, and look for these types of details.
 While these clues alone do not mean you were adopted, they add to the big picture if other red flags are present.

 • NO FAMILY RESEMBLANCE •